Dancing with the Stars (American TV series) season 7: Week 8

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 9

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Julianne Hough returned to the competition after missing the previous two weeks.

 Week 10

-On the first night, all three couples faced off in a group samba, where they received individual scores from the judges, and performed their freestyle routine.
+On the first night, all three couples faced off in a group samba, where they received individual scores from the judges, and performed their freestyle routines.
 On the second night, each couple performed their favorite routine from the season.
 Couples are listed in the order they performed.